Japan: Fukushima water release worries local community – DW – 08/28/2023

 What are the fishermen's fears?

 "It has been really difficult," said Tadaki Sawada, a member of the Fukushima Fisheries Federation.
-"We have been fighting against this for a long time but now it has happened, we are not sure what happens now.
+"We have been fighting against this for a long time, but now it has happened, and we are not sure what happens now.

 Immediately after Tokyo Electric Power Co.
-(TEPCO) confirmed that water was being released, the Chinese government imposed a blanket ban on all imports of seafood from Japan, with the cities of Hong Kong and Macau — critical export markets for Japanese fishermen — also covered by the ban.
+(TEPCO) confirmed that water was being released, the Chinese government imposed a blanket ban on all seafood imports from Japan.
+The cities of Hong Kong and Macau, critical export markets for Japanese fishermen, were also covered by the ban.

-The South Korean government has said that it concurs with the scientific evidence provided by the Japanese government and the International Atomic Energy Agency showing that Japanese seafood imports are safe.

 In a statement provided to DW, Tetsu Nozaki, chairman of the Fukushima fishermen's association, reiterated his opposition to ocean discharges "that do not have the understanding of fishermen and the public."